aspose-html-cloud/aspose-html-cloud-dotnet/Aspose.HTML-Cloud/readme.txt

 - German to English
 - Russian to English
 - English to Chinese
+- Chinese to English
 * Extraction of HTML fragments using XPath queries
 * Extraction of all HTML document images in a ZIP archive
 * Recognition of text content of an image using the OCR service and its import into HTML document.
 * Recognition of text content of an image, import into HTML document with further translation to other languages.
+* Detection of keywords in the HTML document text content.

 See API Reference (https://apireference.aspose.cloud/html/) for full API specification.